Satiankit96/Data-Science/Data Science Certification/1. Foundations/Week_1_2_What_is_the_data_ecosystem.md

 There are some other key elements of the data ecosystem.
 - Data Analytics - This is the super set, which can be defined as the science of data.
 It has got all the information about a data eco system (Starting  from tools to the data sources)/
 - Data Analysis - This is the part where we are using the data to make predictions about the original problem statement that was posed.

+Importance of data
+- Data Driven decision making - Business stratergy.
+Helps them compete better at every step.
+- Best way to find and define a problem.
+- All the decisions are taken with insights that have gathered over a period of time
+- Subject matter experts - They are the ones who have the domain knowledge in which the analysts are currently working.
+Their expirience is unparalled and they can read the data much better than any analyst if it is visualized correctly.
+- They also are used to get a better understanding of the gray areas so that better decisions can be made.